-Personal protective equipment is also implemented, with a baseline set of PPE worn in all animal areas and additional PPE issued per a risk assessment.
-Please refer to the Personal Protective Equipment section of this manual.
+Personal protective equipment (PPE) is also implemented, with a baseline set of PPE worn in all animal areas and additional PPE issued per a risk assessment.
+Please refer to the Personal Hygiene section of this manual.

 An effective occupational health and safety program ensures that the risks associated with the experimental use of animals are reduced to minimal and acceptable levels.
 Potential hazards include experimental hazards such as biological agents, chemical agents, radiation, and physical hazards.
 Other potential hazards - such as animal bites, exposure to allergens, chemical cleaning agents, wet floors, cage washers and other equipment, lifting, ladder use, and zoonoses - that are inherent in or intrinsic to animal use should be identified and evaluated.
 Once potential hazards have been identified, a critical ongoing assessment of the associated risks should be conducted to determine appropriate strategies to minimize or manage the risks.
-The extent and level of participation of personnel in the occupational health and safety program should be based on the hazards posed by the animals and materials used; the exposure intensity, duration, and frequency; to some extent, the susceptibility of the personnel; and on the history of occupational illness and injury in the particular workplace" (The Guide; 8th edition, pp. 18-19).
+The extent and level of participation of personnel in the occupational health and safety program should be based on the hazards posed by the animals and materials used (the severity or seriousness of the hazard); the exposure intensity, duration, and frequency (prevalence of the hazard); to some extent, the susceptibility (e.g. immune status) of the personnel; and the history of occupational illness and injury in the particular workplace" (The Guide; 8th edition, pp. 18-19).

-The University of Oregon's Occupational Health and Safety Program is designed to inform anyone who works with or around animals about confirmed and potential hazards associated with animal exposure.
-Multiple methods of hazard identification and risk assessment are implemented in order to accomplish this:
+The University of Oregon's Occupational Health and Safety Program (OHSP) is designed to inform anyone who works with or around animals about confirmed and potential hazards associated with animal exposure.
+Multiple methods of hazard identification and risk assessment are implemented to accomplish this: